COGS18/COGS18.github.io/assets/intro/syllabus.md

 However, every lecture will also be recorded and shared so that students who are not able to or choose not to watch during the scheduled class time are still able to receive and digest all class materials.
 If a lecture recording ever fails during class, Prof Ellis will re-record a lecture, ensuring all students have access to the material.
 Lecture recordings will be available on Canvas in the Media Gallery by 2PM after the live lecture is delivered.

+There will also be a daily lecture survey (link on Canvas) to provide feedback about each lecture.
+Each time you fill out the lecture survey, you get a small % of credit toward your final project/exam.
+Completion of all surveys can provide up to 3.5% extra credit on your final projec/exam (*not* your final course grade).

 ### Coding Labs (16\%)

 Lab times will be used to get hands-on practice with the course material in a smaller group setting.
 As such, you will be provided with specific tutorials or activities each week that are focused on preparing you for the assignments.
 Across the quarter there will be 8 different coding labs (2\% each).